 1. Assets that are tangible are known as capital.
-2. Manufactured goods that yield a flow of productive services over an extended period of time are known as manufactured capital.
+Manufactured goods that yield a flow of productive services over an extended period of time are known as manufactured capital.
 3. Gary's Gasoline Station is for sale.
 Gary hopes to get a good price for the station in part because he has built up a good reputation with customers.
 The good will of Gary's customers is a form of capital.
 Financial capital exists in two forms: finance and finance.
-A system that maintains its resources such that at least the same level of well-being can maintained over time is known as a Stocks of materials or goods that are not currently being used or sold but are expected be used or sold in the foreseeable future are known as Tr ue or False 7.
+5. New technology is considered a type of capital.
+Stocks of materials or goods that are not currently being used or sold but are expected be used or sold in the foreseeable future are known as Tr ue or False 7.
 A stock-flow diagram shows how flows change over time.
 8. The stock of relationships that facilitate economic transactions is known as human capital.
 9. A fishery is an example of a renewable natural resource.
 10 .
 An obsolete computer is an example of depreciation.
 11 .
 Eating nutritious food can be considered an investment in human capital.
 12 .
 Buying furniture using cash is an example of equity finance.
 13 .
 Social capital can only increase over time.
 14 .
 The number of fish sold per day at Big City Fish Shop is an example of a stock.
 15 .
 The principal is the original amount of a loan plus interest.
 16 .
 Planting trees can be considered investment.
 17 .
 The number of students enrolled in your economics class is an example of a stock.